With lots of information out there about Wills, writing yours can seem daunting. We’ve boiled the essential information down into manageable sections.

 If you store your Will with us, it is currently locked away in our state-of-the-art secure document storage vault; protected from fire, theft and damage.

-When needed, your Will can be quickly retrieved and delivered directly, and securely, to the people you have expressly chosen, ensuring it is always in safe hands.
+When needed, your Will can be quickly retrieved and delivered directly, and securely, to the people you have expressly chosen, ensuring it is always safe.

 If you currently store your Will at home, or elsewhere, and would like the peace-of-mind offered by using a safe storage facility for your Will, or other legal documents, contact us now; we will explain our affordable options and help you through the process.